diederikeen/fwd-application/README.md

 Once finished you can start the application with `yarn start`.
 This will open the app on `http://localhost:3000` and the backend on `http://localhost:3004`.

+## Fetching

+Fetching will be done with RTK Query, same creators as Redux.
+Its easy to said up, amazing documentation and it even auto generates hooks for queries and mutations.

+You can see the documentation [here](https://redux-toolkit.js.org/introduction/getting-started)

 ## Styling

-For styling we use [Stitches.dev]("https://stitches.dev/docs/").
+For styling we use [Stitches.dev](https://stitches.dev/docs/).
 Its an easy to use css-in-js theming solution with great performance.

 ## Testing